lehecht/k-mer-Dash/README.md

 * '_Highlighted-Feature_'-Dropdown: Change coloring in PCA plots from k-mer-frequency ('Frequency') to frequency of specific nucleotide (#T, #A, #C or #G) in k-mer

-* '_Extended Options_'-Button: Change options for RNA structure visualization
+* '_Extended Options_'-Button: Change options for RNA-Structure-Heatmap visualization
 #### Features

 Tables: